-ChinCare is a LARGE resource site that receives periodic updates
+ChinCare is a LARGE resource site that was very vigorously maintained

-internal links are intact and any disconnect to an external
+for content listing.
+Internal links are intact and any disconnect

-link should be resolvable by input to a search engine.
+to an external link is resolvable by input to a search engine.

 are some problems with Internet Explorer.
 A hyperlink may take you